DieGit0/Word-Scrambler-Game/README.md

 # Word Scrambler Game
+This project was a requirement to obtain the Java Object Orientation Certificate on the Coursera Platform.
-This project implements a game whose goal is the player to guess shuffled words.
-The game runs on the console and has 3 difficulty modes.
-There is also the option of asking for help to use your points to make the challenge even more fun.
+It is a Word Shuffler game whose objective is for the player to guess the scrambled words.
+I've implemented three levels of difficulty and there's also the option to ask for help using your points as the game gets even more challenging and fun.